 The provisions relating to a special majority in the Indian constitution are classified as follows:

-• Art.
-368: It refers to a majority of two-thirds of the members present and voting, which is supported by more than half of the House’s total strength.
+- Art.
+368 refers to a majority of two-thirds of the members present and voting, which is supported by more than half of the House’s total strength.

-• Art.
-368+ 50 percent: As stated above, the bill must be approved by a simple majority of half of India’s state legislatures.
+- Art.
+368+ 50 percent: As stated above, the bill must be approved by most of India’s state legislatures.

 Conclusion